 Your portfolio is built from a mix of low-fee ETF’s that follow more than 20 indexes, each tracking the performance of different asset classes.
-Those classes include US stocks, international stocks, high-yield bonds, real estate, short-term treasury bonds, and the stock markets of various countries and regions.
+The investment asset classes include:

 Your individual investment portfolio is based on a mix of factors, including your investment goals and age.
 And like other robo-advisors, SoFi Automated Investing uses Modern Portfolio Theory or MPT in building your portfolio.
 MPT emphasizes systematic diversification, rather than chasing “hot stocks”.

 In case you’re wondering – and given that SoFi is a well-established P2P lender – SoFi Invest Automated Investing does not invest any part of your portfolio in the loans that are offered by the lending platform.

 Another component of SoFi Invest are their four ETFs: